-Retention rates for first-time-full-time-freshmen (FTFTF) at HPU have ranged from 66% to 73% during the 2010 to 2012 time period.
-The study described in this report was initiated to investigate whether assignment of Peer-Academic-Coaches (PACs) to incoming FTFTF during the fall 2012 semester would have a positive impact on retention rate of the students in the study cohort as determined at the start of the fall 2013 semester.
+Retention rates for first-time, full-time freshmen (FTFTF) at HPU have ranged from 66% to 73% during the 2010 to 2013 time period.
+The study described in this report was initiated to investigate whether assignment of Peer-Academic-Coaches (PACs) to incoming FTFTF during the fall 2013 semester would have a positive impact on retention rate of the students in the study cohort as determined at the start of the fall 2014 semester.
 The PACs were tasked with making contact with the students each week and asking standard questions that are outlined in this report.
 The intent was for the PACs to provide support and guidance to the FTFTF in the study as compared to the control group of FTFTF who did not have PACs assigned to them.
-Students were randomly assigned to one of two groups two weeks after the start of the fall 2012 semester: a study group consisting of 117 students and a control group of 313 students.
-Data points were analyzed at two different times: one week after the start of the fall semester 2013, and after the last day to add/ drop during the fall semester 2013.
-In the study group, data for 17 students was not included in the analysis due to the PAC's inability to contact the student, therefore, making data on these students non-evaluable.
+Students were randomly assigned to one of two groups two weeks after the start of the fall 2013 semester: a study group consisting of 271 students and a control group of 223 students.
+The data were analyzed after the last day to add/drop during the fall semester 2014.
+In the study group, data for 117 students was not included in the analysis due to the PAC's inability to contact the student, therefore, making data on these students non-evaluable.
+This left 154 students in the study group for evaluation.